 The Royal package makes the Value package seem like a bargain.
 This will be WAY too expensive for most people.
 But it’s important to always give the option—you’d be surprised at how many people automatically choose the most expensive package…just because they can!

 #3.)
 Offer upsells.
-Chances are, there’s a bunch more ways you could help your clients grow.
+Chances are, there are a bunch more ways you could help your clients grow.
 For example, if you offer copywriting services, you might realize most of your clients also need help with things like graphic design or PPC ads.
 By hiring another specialist onto your drop servicing team, you’ll be able to earn more from each client.
 And earning more from the same client is MUCH easier than landing brand new clients.

-How Much Does it Cost to Start a Drop Service Business?
+How Much Does It Cost to Start a Drop Service Business?